machlibs/imgui/README.md

 ## Discription of files

-imgui_c_keys.h - c header file with Imgui keys enum is used to map mach keys to imgui keys. main.zig - main file that provides backend and imgui bindings (copied from zgui) zgui_mach.zig - mach backend implementation for zgui zgui.cpp and zgui.zig - imgui cpp bindings to zig functions (copied from zgui)
+* imgui_c_keys.h - c header file with Imgui keys enum is used to map mach keys to imgui keys.
+* zgui_mach.zig - mach backend implementation for zgui
+* main.zig - main file that provides backend and imgui bindings (copied from zgui)
+* zgui.cpp and zgui.zig - imgui cpp bindings to zig functions (copied from zgui)

 ## Join the community

 Join the Mach community [on Discord](https://discord.gg/XNG3NZgCqp) or [Matrix](https://matrix.to/#/#hexops:matrix.org) to discuss this project, ask questions, get help, etc.

 ## Credit

 Based on michal-z zgui library: https://github.com/michal-z/zig-gamedev/tree/main/libs/zgui